 Chemical testing of those accused of DUI must be conducted by law enforcement under strict protocol, any deviation could open the door to a successful DUI defense case presented by our experienced DUI attorneys.
 The accuracy of the tests can be challenged on the basis of a number of factors.

 When a driver is pulled over under suspicion of DUI in Alabama, there is often a significant time lapse before the chemical tests are administered.
 The chemical test only shows BAC at the time of testing, not at the time of driving.
 As blood alcohol levels can continue to increase for more than an hour after drinking, this factor could be part of the strategy to defend your DUI charges.

 - Testing units that have not been calibrated or maintained properly

-At Crumbley, Blackwell, Wisda & Associates, P.C. our team of local DUI attorneys have nearly 50 years of experience defending DUI and criminal cases, fighting charges on behalf of our clients in Huntsville, Madison, Decatur, and surrounding areas in North Alabama.
+At Crumbley-Blackwell & Associates, P.C. our team of local DUI attorneys have decades of experience defending DUI and criminal cases, fighting charges on behalf of our clients in Huntsville, Madison, Decatur, Scottsboro, Florence, and surrounding areas.
 Our firm has an impressive track record of success in all types of criminal cases, including misdemeanor and felony DUI.
 See our recent case results for more information.

 We offer free consultations for all DUI related matters in Alabama.
 To schedule your free consultation with an attorney - call our Huntsville/ Athens location at (256) 539-4464 or complete an online case evaluation form.